timhuff/gulp-task/README.md

 ```coffee
 task.configure gulp
 ```
-## Usage
+## API
-This module has 3 functions.
+This module has 4 functions.
 Here is the order that you'll most likely use them:
 - `task.configure`
 - `task`
 - `task.run`
+- `task.getTaskNames`

 ### task.configure(gulp)
 This makes it so that when you run task(name, cb), you also register the same task with gulp, enabling command line execution.